variantstudios/greeleydowntown.com/_directory/accessories-with-a-flair---and-hair.md

 Logo_image_path: /assets/images/directory/accessories.png
 ---

-A boutique featuring fun fashions, awesome accessories, Wallaroo hats, designer purses, Onesole Shoes and dozens of fashion forward items arriving weekly.
-We'll  make you a star in our Hollywood style salon and make-up studio.
-You'll love our Raquel Welch wigs to transform you in minutes for work, a night on the town or that special vacation.
-Change your look…. change your life with a personal colour palette designed just for you.
-No matter your age, your size or your style preference….. we'll make you look HOT!
+A boutique featuring fun fashions, awesome accessories, Wallaroo and Kentucky Derby hats, and dozens of fashion forward items arriving daily.
+We'll make you feel like a Star in our Hollywood style hair salon and make-up studio plus treat you to our private label Star Natural Skin Care line.You'll love our Raquel Welch wigs and extensions which will transform your look in minutes for work, a night on the town or that special vacation.No matter your age, your size or your style preference.....we'll make you look HOT\!

-We're open Mon.- Fri.
-9am to 6pm and Sat.
-9am to 3pm.
-We'd love to host your group, large or small, for a wine and cheese event or a Coffee and Jazz tasting.
-We do 30 fashion shows a year for fundraisers or entertaining ladies programs at conventions, teas or meetings  at the venue of our choice.
-We'll treat you to facials, footcials and make-up sessions for a mixer your group won't forget!!!!
+We're open Mon.-Fri.
+10am to 6pm and Sat.
+10am to 3pm.
+We'd love to host your group, large or small, for a wine and cheese ladies shopping event at our store while enjoying music played on our Grand Piano by visiting musicians from around the country\!&nbsp; We do 30 fashion shows a year as fundraisers or entertaining ladies programs at conventions, teas or meetings at the venue of your choice.
+We believe&nbsp; Life's too short to wear boring clothes\!.
+It's about having class....about having sass....about having FLAIR\!